Skip to content

 Best Practices for Supporting Mental Health at Sea

-1. Provide confidential access to support: MedAire’s medical team facilitates counselling referrals as part of a clinically-informed care plan.
+1. Provide confidential access to support: MedAire’s medical team act as the first port of call to facilitate counselling referrals, as part of a clinically-informed care plan.
 We offer crew a safe, confidential (unless there is a risk to life) space to talk, whilst considering their overall health

 2. Consider mental health first aid or training: Empowering crewmember to recognise early signs of distress can prevent crises.